Excerpts from the Sriro's Desk Reference of Indonesian

 decide a reasonable alimony amount to be paid by the husband.

-Both of the divorced spouses are responsible for the protection and
+Both of the divorced spouses are responsible for the protection and education of their children.

 In case of minor children, the Court will usually award custody of